DavidHaslam/MCheyne-Daily-Bread-SWORD/README.md

 This digital rendering for SWORD applications does not change its copyright status.

-For further technical information please visit https://wiki.crosswire.org/DevTools:Modules
+For further technical information, please visit https://wiki.crosswire.org/DevTools:Modules

+For biogaphical and other resources, please visit https://mcheyne.info/